9aia/thal/docs/guides/dev-contributing.md

 ## Project Management

-At NeoGaia, we’re dedicated to transparent and community-driven development.
+At Gaia, we’re dedicated to transparent and community-driven development.
 Curious about what’s on the horizon or how we bring ideas to life?
 Dive into our roadmap to stay updated on current progress, upcoming features, and key milestones.
 From brainstorming sessions to prioritized tasks, we’re excited to share every step of Thal’s journey with you.
 Explore the resources below to stay connected and see how Thal grows with each contribution!

 - **[Project Overview](/pm/OVERVIEW.md)**: A summary of Thal's mission, vision, and progress.
 - **[Backlog](/pm/BACKLOG.md)**: A list of tasks and ideas yet to be implemented.